a79lee/Alvin-Portfolio/_posts/2016-01-08-castle-clashers.md

 For our game, we changed the base amount of power tokens a player would get and then increased the amount received for each castle under control.
 This allowed players who held more castles to take more actions than previously allowed if they were doing well, giving them more of an advantage and making the general experience of the game much more fun.

-All in all, designing this board game was a great experience and I am excitedly looking forward to the next project for this course!
+All in all, designing this board game was a great experience and I am eagerly looking forward to the next project for this course!